xuhdev/editorconfig-cf/README.md

-# EditorConfig-Fix
+# EditorConfig-cf -- EditorConfig Checker and Formatter

-This python program uses the rule given in [EditorConfig][] files to fix your coding style.
+This python program uses the rule given in [EditorConfig][] files to check and fix your coding style.

 It is still under development, but your contribution is highly appreciated, since I do not use all languages!

 ## Usage

-    python /path/to/editorconfig_fix.py [file1] [file2] [file3] ...
+    python /path/to/editorconfig_cf.py [check|format] [file1] [file2] [file3] ...

-where `[file1]`, `[file2]`, `[file3]`, ... are the source files you want to fix.
+where `[file1]`, `[file2]`, `[file3]`, ... are the source files you want to check or format.

 ## How It Works

-This script does not touch your code directly; instead, it calls language specific beautifier to fix.
+This script does not touch your code directly; instead, it calls language specific beautifier to check and fix.

-When given a file to fix, it first see what type this file is according to its extension.
-After determining the type of the source file, EditorConfig-Fix tries to call the corresponding beautifiers it knows.
-If a beautifier is found to be usable, EditorConfig-Fix calls the beautifier to fix the source code and outputs the fixed code into a file with `.ecfix` extension.
+When given a file, it first see what type this file is according to its extension.
+After determining the type of the source file, EditorConfig-cf tries to call the corresponding beautifiers it knows.
+If a beautifier is found to be usable, EditorConfig-cf calls the beautifier to check or fix the source code and outputs the fixed code into a file with `.ecfix` extension.

-For example, when dealing with a C source file named `main.c`, EditorConfig-Fix tries to call [uncrustify][].
+For example, when dealing with a C source file named `main.c`, EditorConfig-cf tries to call [uncrustify][].
 If uncrustify is available, it will be used to format this C source file, and write the output into `main.c.ecfix`.

 ## Contribution